Simple. Complex. Sublime. AMR represents an earth-is-round vs earth-is-flat moment in the history of spine medicine.

 Brian Bronk DC is a chronic pain specialist, and the author of Disc Shmisc, and Advanced Muscle Reconditioning.

 I’m not a genius, I came across the leaf rake by accident of fate.
-I have investigated a zillion techniques of healing as a chiropractor looking for answers.
-It was at the end of a long road when I was introduced to the leaf rake, and I had the same reaction many of you are right now.
+As noted, I've investigated a zillion techniques of healing, it was at the end of a long road when someone telling me about the greatness of the leaf rake.
 I said, "please, don't even go there, I've heard it too many times."
-I'd had been around the block on muscle therapies, I couldn't imagine anything that radically different, anyone could teach me about how to treat a muscle...
-I was sure I was doing the same or similar... until i felt the precise form of it... and in one minute, I knew it was better than anything I'd done in my life.
+I'd had been around the block on muscle therapies, I couldn't imagine anything that radically different, anyone could teach me about how to treat a muscle.
+I was sure I was doing the same or similar, until i felt the precise form of it, and in one minute, I knew it was better than anything I'd done in my life.
+I gave up adjusting bones (something I loved and never imagined I would do) and everything else I've done in my past.
+The leaf rake is the only thing I want done on my body.

 AMR consists of 5 principles and a map.
 Basically, we're going to take a precise leaf rake to the body.

-4 principles define the leaf rake, 5th is the thought process: we simply think of a bigger picture than just the spot that hurts, scan the fundamental patterns, and teach you to direct.
+4 principles define the leaf rake, 5th is the thought process: we simply think of a bigger picture than just the spot that hurts, scan the fundamental patterns, and teach our client to direct.

 Treatment w/ Dr B: $50, $75, $100, $200 whatever you like.
 Outcall: $500